View Nancy Trapp's Obituary on OurMidland.com and share memories

 Nancy Ann Tice Trapp passed away peacefully in her sleep on March 24, 2019, at the age of 95.

-Born on January 7,1924 in Rankin, Illinois, Nancy grew up in Chatham, Illinois, the daughter of Harold 1.
-Tice and Lillian Warner Tice.
+Born on January 7, 1924 in Rankin, Illinois, Nancy grew up in Chatham, Illinois, the daughter of Harold I. Tice and Lillian Warner Tice.
 She had one sister, Helen Marie Tice Fahs, of Farmington, New Mexico, who preceded her in death.
 Nancy graduated from Chatham High School, attended Blackburn College in Carlinville, Illinois, and graduated from the University of Illinois

 , where she was a member of the Phi Beta Kappa Honorary Society.